BillBarthel/OpenDSA/RST/en/Development/rsaproj.rst

 Basics of RSA Algorithm
 -----------------------

-The following slideshow demonstrates how the RSA algorithm works.
+The following slideshow demonstrates the generation of the initial variables needed for the RSA algorithm to function.

 .. inlineav:: rsaproj1 ss
    :output: show